Fell pony: Breed characteristics

-The colours accepted in the breed are black, dark chestnut, bay, grey, and chestnuts (if both parents are registered).
-Piebalds, and skewbalds are not allowed.
+Fell ponies are predominantly black.
+Other colours accepted for registration are brown, bay, and grey.
 A star on the head and/or a small amount of white on or below the hind fetlock is acceptable.
 However, excess white markings are discouraged.

-The Fell Pony should be hardy and show good pony characteristics, including strong, flat bone.
+The Fell pony should be hardy and show good pony characteristics, including strong, flat bone.
 It should exhibit intelligence and self-preservation considered common to British mountain and moorland pony breeds, and at the same time, have a lively and alert attitude.
 The breed generally has a steady temperament.

-The Fell Pony has the regular gaits, noted for correct movement and is considered sure-footed in rough terrain.
+The Fell pony has the regular gaits, noted for correct movement and is considered sure-footed in rough terrain.

-Fell Ponies are reliable jumpers and agile, which makes them useful for cross-country riding or hunting.
+Fell ponies are reliable jumpers and agile, which makes them useful for cross-country riding or hunting.
 Most animals of the breed lack the scope to make top-class jumping ponies, but Fells generally are well up to local show or Pony Club event standards.

 Breed history

-The Fell Pony shares its origins with the now-extinct Galloway pony, which was also the root of the Dales Pony.
+The Fell pony shares its origins with the now-extinct Galloway pony, which was also the root of the Dales Pony.
 It is believed to have originated on the border between England and Scotland, quite probably antedating Roman times.
 The Fell Pony Society makes no claims about any input from imported Roman war stallions being crossed with these ponies.

 In the early stud books, 50% of ponies were brown in colour, though over the last few decades, black has become predominant, followed by brown, bay, and grey.

 They are primarily a working breed of pony with activity, stamina, hardiness, and intelligence that enables them to live and thrive in tough conditions out on the fells in the Lake District.